Delays expected for motorists during programmes of roadworks in Carrickfergus

 and on Freeview 262 or Freely 565

-Old Shore Road: A lane closure, required for NI Water works., will operate continuously from Old Shore Court to Old Shore Court.
-Starting at 9am on November 11, work is due to be completed by 4pm on December 20.
+Old Shore Road: A lane closure, required for NI Water works, will operate continuously from Old Shore Court to Old Shore Court.
+The works, which started on November 11, are due to be completed by 4pm on December 20.
 Traffic control is to operate and delays of up to five minutes are expected.

-Dairyland Road, Carrickfergus: Motorists are reminded of a continued road closure from the junction of the New Line to the junction of Ballylagan Road.
+Dairyland Road: Motorists are reminded of a continued road closure from the junction of the New Line to the Ballylagan Road junction.
 The road closure, which commenced on September 9, is required for NI Water rehab; the installation of a new 180mm pipe.

 An alternative route is via New Line, Carrickfergus Road and Ballylagan Road.
 A diversion is operating and delays of between five and 15 minutes are expected.
-The work is due to be completed by 5pm on November 29.
+The work’s due to be completed by 5pm on November 29.

-New Line, Carrickfergus: A lane closure, which is required for NI Water works, will operate daily between 9.30am on November 20 to 4.30pm on November 27 from 200m north of Councillors Road to 600m north of Councillors Road.
+New Line: A lane closure, which is required for NI Water works, is operating daily between 9.30am on November 20 to 4.30pm on November 27 from 200m north of Councillors Road to 600m north of Councillors Road.
 Traffic control is to operate and delays of up to five minutes are expected.